thejsj/jsj-gallery-slideshow/README.md

 ### 1.1
 Check your html doesn't break.
-If using ajax, try using the createJSJGallerySlideshow() function to re-init your plugin.
+If using ajax, try using the createjsj-gallery-slideshow() function to re-init your plugin.

 ## Online Examples